helfertool/docs/source/development/environment.rst

 * Generating badges
 * Sending the newsletter
 * Receiving and handling incoming mails
+* Some tasks like scaling an image

+If you notice strange freezes of the Helfertool during development, it may try to put a message (i.e. a Celery task) into the queue.

 An easy way to run RabbitMQ is using Docker: